legalize-dev/legalize-nl/nl/BWBR0017728.md

 * Where an asterisk appears in the tables, the division is required to be of steel or other equivalent material but is not required to be of ‘A’ class standard.

+### 14b.2.7.
+Openings in ‘A’ Class Divisions

+### 14b.2.8.
+Openings in ‘B’ Class Divisions

+### 14b.2.9.
+Windows and Portlights (Also see 5.4 and 5.5)

+### 14b.2.10.
+Details of Construction

 ### 14b.2.11.
 Restricted Use of Combustible Materials

 ### 14b.2.12.
 Means of Escape

-### 14b.2.7.
-Openings in ‘A’ Class Divisions

-### 14b.2.12.6.
-Emergency Escape Breathing Devices

-### 14b.2.9.
-Windows and Portlights (Also see 5.4 and 5.5)
+The purpose of this section is to provide means of escape so that persons onboard can safely and swiftly escape to the lifeboat and liferaft embarkation deck.
+For this purpose, the following functional requirements should be met:

+The purpose of this section is to detect a fire in the space of origin and to provide for alarm for safe escape and fire-fighting activity.
+For this purpose, the following functional requirements should be met:

+Emergency escape breathing devices (EEBD’s) should comply with the Fire Safety Systems Code.
+At least one spare emergency escape breathing device should be kept onboard.

 ### 14b.2.13.
 Ventilation Systems

-e Fire insulation need not be fitted if the machinery space in category (7),in the opinion of the Administration, has little or no fire risk.

-The purpose of this section is to detect a fire in the space of origin and to provide for alarm for safe escape and fire-fighting activity.
-For this purpose, the following functional requirements should be met:

-For the application of 14B.2.3.1 an asterisk, where appearing in table 2, except for category (9), should be read as ‘A-0’.
+### 14b.2.14.
+Fixed Fire Detection and Fire Alarm Systems and Automatic Sprinkler, Fire Detection and Fire Alarm Systems

+### 14b.2.8.
+Openings in ‘B’ Class Divisions

+### 14b.2.15.
+Public Address System

 ### 14b.2.16.
 Oil Fuel Arrangements

 ### 14b.2.17.
 Lubricating Oil Arrangements

-### 14b.2.8.
-Openings in ‘B’ Class Divisions
+### 14b.2.12.
+Means of Escape

 ### 14b.2.18.
 Arrangements for Other Flammable Oils

-### 14b.2.10.
-Details of Construction
+### 14b.2.12.6.
+Emergency Escape Breathing Devices

 ### 14b.2.19.
 Prohibition of Carriage of Flammable Oils in Forepeak Tanks

-### 14b.2.12.
-Means of Escape
+### 14b.2.13.
+Ventilation Systems

 ### 14b.2.20.
 Arrangements for Gaseous Fuel for Domestic Purposes

-### 14b.2.12.6.
-Emergency Escape Breathing Devices
+### 15a.1.
+General Requirements

 ### 14b.2.21.
 Space Heaters

-### 14b.2.13.
-Ventilation Systems
+### 15a.2.1.
+Provision of Water Jet

 ### 15a.
 FIRE APPLIANCES – VESSELS OF LESS THAN 500GT

-### 15a.1.
-General Requirements

-### 15a.2.
-Specific Requirements

-### 15a.2.1.
-Provision of Water Jet

-### 14b.2.17.
-Lubricating Oil Arrangements

 Arrangements for the storage, distribution and utilisation of oil used in pressure lubrication systems are to be such as to minimise the risk of fire or explosion.